ozhankaraman/IstioCC/CCwithNodePort.md

 # Istio Version 1.9 Cross Cluster with Node Port Setup
 We will build a cluster which is using NodePort for Ingress and East West Gateway.
-We are utilising [Ha Proxy](http://www.haproxy.org) TCP Load Balancer for layer 4 routing.
-You could use the [generate_haproxy_cfg_for_istio.sh script](https://github.com/ozhankaraman/IstioCC/blob/main/generate_haproxy_cfg_for_istio.sh) in this repo to generate required config for HaProxy.
+We are utilising [HA Proxy](http://www.haproxy.org) TCP Load Balancer for layer 4 routing.
+You could use the [generate_haproxy_cfg_for_istio.sh](https://github.com/ozhankaraman/IstioCC/blob/main/generate_haproxy_cfg_for_istio.sh) script in this repo to generate required config for HAProxy.

 We will use the cluster below to demonstrate NodePort setup for Cross Cluster Communication.